6 Best Homeowners Insurance Companies in Louisiana of 2025

 Louisiana Farm Bureau: Best Customer Service

-Louisiana Farm Bureau Insurance, which provides insurance to Farm Bureau members, has served Louisiana residents for over 70 years.
+Louisiana Farm Bureau Insurance provides insurance to Farm Bureau members and has served Louisiana residents for over 70 years.
 In addition to homeowners insurance, they offer auto, life, and farm insurance.
-With over 30,000 farms operating in Louisiana, Louisiana Farm Bureau’s farm insurance is well-received.
+With over 30,000 farms operating in Louisiana, the Louisiana Farm Bureau’s farm insurance is well-received.

 The company is also a favorite because of its customer service, mainly because of its MOBILE agent app.
 It allows policyholders to report a claim through their phone, which could prove indispensable if a home was heavily damaged and laptops or pads couldn’t be utilized.